SAP/openui5-docs/docs/What's_New_in_OpenUI5_1.87_e315108.md

 -   Integration cards now allow you to use arrays as values in the manifest parameters.
 One example scenario is to use an array parameter in expression binding inside the visible property and to display only the elements that have values.
 For more information, see the [Sample](https://openui5.hana.ondemand.com/test-resources/sap/ui/integration/demokit/cardExplorer/webapp/index.html#/explore/object/arrayParameters) in the Card Explorer.

--   Two new experimental actions are now available in the Calendar card that you can use to set dynamic data fetching to be dependent of the selected date/month:

--   `DateChange` – triggered when a date is selected.
+-   -   `DateChange` – triggered when a date is selected.

 -   `MonthChange` – triggered when the currently displayed month is changed from the pickers or from the arrow buttons.